Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-common-test.md

 ## Introduction

 In a previous blog post, I delved into the use of Robot Framework for testing dynamic software updates.
-Altough it worked reasonably well, a more sensible approach is to leverage tools readily available within the Erlang ecosystem.
+Although it worked reasonably well, a more sensible approach is to leverage tools readily available within the Erlang ecosystem.
 Consequently, this post will delve into the use of `Common Test` for testing dynamic software updates.

 ### Dynamic software updates